aaltsys/doc-newwares/billing/04_extend.rst

 Rate tiers offer several pricing options.
-A tiered rate may provide pricing with step changes (no deficits), with transition deficits benefiting the customer, or with transitions deficits penalizing the customer.
+A tiered rate may provide pricing with step changes (no deficits), with transition deficits benefiting the customer below the step, or with transitions beginning above the step.

 In this example, a container stripping fee is charged according to container weight.
 A charge is calculated for a container weighing 39,000 lb. and one